SeLub/chat-app/README.md

 3. Click on any model to select it for chat
 4. Start chatting!
 Responses are formatted with markdown for better readability
 5. Upload documents using the 📎 PDF,DOC,XLS button or images using the 🖼️ IMG button
+6. Include URLs in messages for automatic web content analysis
+7. Delete unwanted question-answer pairs by hovering over user messages and clicking ✕
-6. Monitor your usage with real-time statistics in the right panel
+8. Monitor your usage with real-time statistics in the right panel
-7. Use the menu to save, load, or export conversations
+9. Use the menu to save, load, or export conversations
-8. Your current conversation auto-saves and restores on page reload
+10. Your current conversation auto-saves and restores on page reload

 ## Features in Detail